akirataguchi115/mscthesis/diary.md

 ## Diary
+### week 12
+tue: i took a break of 4 months from advancing this thesis. now ill have to figure out what was i doing. what should i do next? what needs to be still done? according to my notes stage 1 of literature selection process (2.3) seems to be done. next up stage 2 i guess. it seems like there should be an iteration between with stage 2 and stage 3 but i  might need to somehow make it so that iterations happen only inside one individual stage. i also need to somehow write this diary to latex maybe once im going to be done with 2.
+Methods.
+Then I'll write also 1.
+Introduction anew.
+Diary in diary.md.
+Plan in Joplin.
 ### week 46
 mon: i will resume documenting my journey here on the making of the thesis. once after every pomodoro. so 20 mins or work then 5 mins of documenting what i did. my supervisor suggested me to keep on writing the thesis diary so here i am. removing unnecessary documentation from the code to this diary. font licenses may be considered software licenses. im content with the fact that detecting software-explicit licenses with regex might be too hard for the scope of this thesis. but its a good start. now the manual licenses are printed out.